YuvalTzoor/CyberSight/README.md

 ## Database UI Access

 To access the UI of the databases (Prisma Studio), go back to 'Run Task' in VS Code and select 'Run Prisma Studio (Postgres)', and then run another task and select: 'Run Prisma Studio (Mongo)'.
-Alternatively, the following commands can be run:
+Alternatively, the following commands can be run:<br />
-Prisma Studio - Postgres: `pnpm -F database postgres:studio` Prisma Studio - Mongo: `pnpm -F database mongo:studio`
+Prisma Studio - Postgres: `pnpm -F database postgres:studio`<br />
+Prisma Studio - Mongo: `pnpm -F database mongo:studio`

 ## Authors